thompsonel11/ReadMe_Generator/README.md

   ## License

-    This project is licensed under the GNU license
+    This project is licensed under the Academic license